cockroachdb/docs/v21.2/backup.md

 ## Required privileges

 - [Full cluster backups](take-full-and-incremental-backups.html#full-backups) can only be run by members of the [`admin` role](authorization.html#admin-role).
 By default, the `root` user belongs to the `admin` role.
 - For all other backups, the user must have [read access](authorization.html#assign-privileges) on all objects being backed up.
-Database and table backups require `SELECT` privileges.
+Database backups require `CONNECT` privileges, and table backups require `SELECT` privileges.
 Backups of user-defined schemas, or backups containing user-defined types, require `USAGE` privileges.
 - `BACKUP` requires full read and write (including delete and overwrite) permissions to its target destination.

 ### Destination privileges